Division of Social Sciences

 Students will be introduced to the diverse institutional, cultural, and historical issues relating to the past and present life circumstances of Black American families.
 Some comparisons will be made with families in Africa and the Diaspora.

-SOCG 2306 Sociology of Gender: 3 semester hours.
+SOCG 2306 Gender and Sexuality: 3 semester hours.

 An exploration of how socializing agents such as the family, media, sports, school, work and religion aid in the development of gender roles, gender identity and gender inequality.